StanlyHardy/LinearRegression/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Module required to do the computation
 ```
 numpy
 ```